Investiture of the Gods: Bi Gan loses his heart

-From the prophecy revealed by the oracle bones, Jiang Ziya predicts that King Zhou's loyal and benevolent courtier, Bi Gan, will die soon.
+From the prophecy revealed by the oracle bones, Jiang Ziya predicts that Di Xin's loyal and benevolent courtier, Bi Gan, will die soon.
 He gives a charm to Bi Gan.
-One night, during a banquet hosted by King Zhou, several "immortals" appear and the king is delighted to see them.
+One night, during a banquet hosted by Di Xin, several "immortals" appear and the king is delighted to see them.
 The "immortals" are actually Daji's fellow fox spirits in disguise, and Bi Gan, who is also present at the banquet, senses something amiss.
 Bi Gan's suspicions are confirmed when the fox spirits reveal their tails unknowingly after getting drunk.
 Bi Gan gathers a group of soldiers and they track the fox spirits back to their den and kill all of them.
-Bi Gan uses the foxes' hides to make a cloak and presents it to King Zhou.
+Bi Gan uses the foxes' hides to make a cloak and presents it to Di Xin.
 Daji is horrified and saddened when she sees the cloak, and she secretly plots vengeance on Bi Gan.

-Not long later, Daji tells King Zhou that she has a heart attack and only a "delicate seven-aperture heart" (七巧玲瓏心) can relieve her agony.
+Not long later, Daji tells Di Xin that she has a heart attack and only a "delicate seven-aperture heart" (七巧玲瓏心) can relieve her agony.
 No one in the palace has that type of heart except Bi Gan, who is revered as a saint.
-Bi Gan swallows the charm given by Jiang Ziya, grabs his heart, pulls it out of his body, and presents it to King Zhou.
+Bi Gan swallows the charm given by Jiang Ziya, grabs his heart, pulls it out of his body, and presents it to Di Xin.
 Bi Gan does not die immediately nor sheds a single drop of blood.
 Instead, he walks out of the palace and follows Jiang Ziya's instructions to go straight home without looking back.

 When he is only a few steps away from home, a female huckster yells from behind, "Hey!
 Cheap cabbages without stems (hearts)!"
 (The "heart" rhetorically refers to the stem of the plant.)
 Bi Gan turns around, then asks the huckster in curiosity, "How can there be cabbages without stems?"
 The woman puts on an evil grin and replies, "You're right, sir.
 Cabbages cannot live without stems just as men cannot live without hearts."
 Bi Gan shouts, collapses, and dies.
 The huckster is actually the jade pipa spirit in disguise.